 - connecting with, helping, motivating, and inspiring people

-Zero’s extensive adventure led him from coast to coast and featured meetings with celebrities such as Jamie Hyneman of Mythbusters (photo), Mark Zuckerberg (photo) (founder of Facebook), Ethan Nicolle (creator of Axe Cop), Doug TenNapel (creator of Earthworm Jim), and Jeff Evans (Expedition Impossible).
+My adventure led me from coast to coast and featured meetings with celebrities such as Jamie Hyneman of Mythbusters (photo), Mark Zuckerberg (photo) (founder of Facebook), Ethan Nicolle (creator of Axe Cop), Doug TenNapel (creator of Earthworm Jim), and Jeff Evans (Expedition Impossible).

-In the meantime, Zero continues to use his platform to post photography and write about his daily experiences as well as share wisdom, spread sunshine, and inspire & motivate people to truly live life and push to improve themselves — and, by doing so, help make a positive difference in the lives of those around them.
+While my travels are currently on hiatus, I continue to use my growing platform to post photography and write about my daily experiences as well as share wisdom, and inspire & motivate people to truly live life and push to improve themselves.

 What do you desire? – Alan Watts